May 5, 2023

 Cultural and spiritual values

 Forests have cultural and spiritual significance for many communities around the world.
-It is through sustainable forestry that these values can be best respected and preserved, with traditional knowledge and forest management practices passed on and maintained for future generations.
+Sustainable forestry best respects and preserves these values, with traditional knowledge and forest management practices passed on and maintained for future generations.

 Recreation and leisure

 Forests provide the perfect space for people of all backgrounds to enjoy.
-They are a place for recreation, leisure and tourism through activities including hiking, camping, and wildlife watching.
-Sustainable forestry methods help make sure that these precious social opportunities are preserved and remain open and available to all, long into the future.
+They are a place for recreation, leisure, and tourism through activities including hiking, camping, and wildlife watching.
+Sustainable forestry methods help ensure that these precious social opportunities are preserved and remain open and available to all long into the future.

 Support sustainable forestry through EcoTree